mark-larter/mark-larter/README.md

 - 👋 I’m Mark.
-- 👀 I’m interested in go, C#, Docker, k8s, APIs (REST, gRPC)
+- 👀 I’m interested in go, flutter/dart, C#, k8s, APIs (REST, gRPC)
-- 🌱 I’m currently learning more about k8s, gloo, linkerd, helm, skaffold
+- 🌱 I’m currently learning more about k8s, flutter/dart, fintech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...